 Meaning of the term churn rate in CRM software

 Customer churn rate (or attrition rate) designates the percentage of customers the company has lost over a given time period.
-Churn rate is a reverse side of retention rate
+Churn rate is a reverse side of

 , which shows the percentage of customers a company has retained over a specific period.